nepalez/merchant-rs/doc/adr/0002-tokenizable-placement.md

 # [ADR-0002]: Token Usage vs Token Creation Separation

 > **Note:** This ADR describes the separation between token usage and token creation in the context of the initial modular architecture.
-While [ADR-0010] changed the implementation to a monolithic crate, the core principle remains valid: `PaymentToken` as a payment source is part of the core functionality, while tokenization capabilities would be feature-gated if implemented.
+While [ADR-0010] changed the implementation to a monolithic crate, the core principle remains valid.
+>
+> **Implementation Note:** The actual implementation differs from the original design:
+> - Instead of `PaymentSource::Token` enum variant, the library provides `Token` and generic `PaymentToken<Content: PaymentMethod>` types
+> - Tokens are used through `Credentials<Plain>` enum (Plain vs Tokenized) in tokenizable payment methods
+> - `TokenizePaymentSources` trait exists in core as an optional capability trait

 ## Context